typst/packages/README.md

   is redundant).
 If they contain multiple words, names should use `kebab-case`.
   Look at existing packages and PRs to get a feel for what's allowed and what's not.

+  *Additional guidance for template packages:* It is often desirable for template names to feature the name of the organization or publication the template is intended for.
+However, it is still important to us to offer the a marketplace of multiple templates for the same purpose.
+Hence, templates for any publication should follow this naming scheme: The name shall consist of a unique, non-descriptive part followed by the descriptive part.
+For example, a template package for the ficticious _American Journal of Proceedings (AJP)_ could be `organized-ajp` or `eternal-ajp`.
+Package names should be short and hence use the official entity abbreviation.
+Template authors are encouraged to add the full name of the affiliated entity as a keyword.

+  The unamended entity name (e.g. `ajp`) is reserved for official template packages by their respective entities.
+Please make it clear in your PR if you are making a official submission and we will outline steps to authenticate you as a member of the affiliated organization.

+  If you are an author of an original template not affiliated with any organization, only the naming guidelines for all packages apply to you.
 - **Functionality:** Packages should conceivably be useful to other users and should expose their capabilities in a reasonable fashion.
 - **Documentation:** Packages must contain a `README.md` file documenting (at